AscendingPassage.com HOME PAGE.

 which reproduce those of Thebes and Abydos.
 Even the Romans, although

-they had already discovered the vault, followed here the primitive
+they had already discovered the vault, followed here the Egyptian

-models, and continued those granite ceilings, made of monstrous slabs,
+model, and continued those flat ceilings, made of monstrous slabs,

-placed flat, like our beams.
+placed like our wooden beams.
 And so this temple of Hathor, built

 though it was in the time of Cleopatra and Augustus, on a site